wlgkcjf06/Alpha_Bot/README.md

  A shitty bot I'm trying to make from copypasted code from the internet

- music doesn't work for some reason
+ music function doesn't work for some reason